Orientation

 Leaders and managers in organizations navigating inner and outer change

-People who have actively chosen to follow a solitary ("hermit") path of spirituality (but who still need support on their way)
+People who have actively chosen to follow a solitary path of spirituality (but who still need support on their way)